Real-izing your Dream

 The 21st Century Skills Movement seeks to reform education to better prepare students for success in the modern workplace.
 Those skills include creativity, innovation, critical thinking, communication and collaboration.
 KQED Forum 132/10

-The Element: How Finding Your Passion Changes Everything by Ken Robinson, see video above).
-Also Out of Our Minds: Learning to be Creative.
+The Element: How Finding Your Passion Changes Everything by Sir Ken Robinson, McHenry Stacks BF637.S4 R592 2009 (11 min. video summary), see video above (35 min video). *** Also Out of Our Minds: Learning to be Creative.

 Adapt: Why Success Always Starts with Failure.
 Tim Harford three principles/examples (video) Economics writer Tim Harford studies complex systems -- and finds a surprising link among the successful ones: they were built through trial and error.
 (TEDtalk).
 Audio interview.

 Roger von Oech is a very good writer of popular books on creativity.
 Explorer, Artist, Judge, Warrior: Merriam-Webster defines serendipity as the “faculty of finding valuable or agreeable things not sought for.” ***

 Julia Cameron: The Artist's Way (1992).
 It's not about how to paint or write or dance -- it's about how to nurture the part of you that's afraid to paint or write or dance.
 Cameron's pathway to creativity is through health and fulfillment, not purgatorial pain.
 Brenda Ueland: If You Want to Write (1938).
 Shining with the visionary high-mindedness of the old American avant-garde, this classic on unblocking your inner writer recommends watchful laziness, cheerful egotism, and flat-out joy.